abinit/abinit/doc/tutorial/spin.md

  0.15660   0.04652   0.01574   0.00000   0.00000   0.00000   0.00000 0.00000
 ```

-How do we know we have a magnetic order?
+How do we know we have magnetic order?
 The density of states used for bcc Fe will not be useful since the net
 magnetization is zero and we have as many up and down electrons.
 The magnetization is reflected in the existence of distinct up and down